 - Click or tap the Tab tools button.

 - Click or tap New InPrivate tab.

 Delete your browsing history.
 To delete your browsing history:

 - On the Tab tools button click or tap Delete Browsing History.

 - This action clears your webpage history, saved passwords, temporary files, and cookies that have accumulated as you browse.

 Do Not Track header.
-A recent study from the Berkeley Center of Law and Technology showed the top 100 web sites have 6,485 cookies—or about 65 cookies per site—and 85 percent of these are from third parties.
+A study from the Berkeley Center of Law and Technology showed the top 100 web sites have 6,485 cookies—or about 65 cookies per site—and 85 percent of these are from third parties.
 The Do Not Track header sends a signal to websites that you prefer not to have information collected about your visit or used to track you as you browse the web.
 How the sites you visit choose to respond or interpret Do Not Track requests is subject to the privacy practices of those sites.

 Use Tracking Protection.
 Tracking Protection helps prevent the websites you go to from automatically sending details about your visit to other websites.
 Additionally, when you have a Tracking Protection List enabled, Internet Explorer will send a Do Not Track request to the websites you visit.
 Tracking Protection Lists are like “Do Not Call” lists.
 When you turn on a Tracking Protection List, Internet Explorer will block third party–content from any site that is listed, and will limit the info that third–party sites can collect about you.
 To turn on Tracking Protection:

 - Click or tap the Tools button, point to Safety, and then click or tap Tracking Protection.